Amber Heard Gets Cozy With Hot Spanish Pal, Consoling Star Through Split From Musk

-Amber Heard has recently split from her billionaire beau Elon Musk, and has been at the heart of a number of rumors regarding the reasons for the split, including claims that the actress was spending time out late at night, after telling Musk she was spending quiet nights in, and talk of the beauty seeing other men while still in a relationship with the Tesla founder.
+Amber Heard has recently split from her billionaire beau Elon Musk and has been at the heart of a number of rumors regarding the reasons for the split, including claims that the actress was spending time out late at night after telling Musk she was spending quiet nights in and talk of the beauty seeing other men while still in a relationship with the Tesla founder.

 Despite all of the rumors flying about, both Elon and Amber spoke out about their recent split in an attempt to set the record straight.
 The billionaire insists that the split is all to do with the distance between he and Heard, and the Aquaman starlet shared to Instagram that she and Musk will always remain close.

-A supposed source also spoke to US Weekly regarding the reason for the split, insisting that it was just about bad timing.
+A supposed source also spoke to Us Weekly regarding the reason for the split, insisting that it was just about bad timing.

 “The timing wasn’t good for them.
 He’s super busy and works all the time.
 Amber is filming [Aquaman] in Australia until October.
 She’s in no position to settle with him.
 She feels her career is just starting.”